 One of the most frustrating things for a distance runner is to get lost due to poor flagging.
 Sometimes this can even be dangerous.
 Therefore, it is a key responsibility of racer management and flaggers to ensure flagging is executed to the highest level.
+This article gives an overview of our approach.

 The basic benchmarks for flagging at Sweaty Yeti are: